Maria Callas: Family life, childhood and move to Greece

-The name on Callas's New York birth certificate is Sophie Cecilia Kalos, although she was christened Maria Anna Cecilia Sophia Kalogeropoulou (Μαρία Άννα Καικιλία Σοφία Καλογεροπούλου).
+The name on Callas's New York birth certificate is Sophie Cecilia Kalos, although she was christened Maria Anna Cecilia Sophia Kalogeropoulos (Μαρία Άννα Καικιλία Σοφία Καλογεροπούλου).
 She was born at Flower Fifth Avenue Hospital (now the Terence Cardinal Cooke Health Care Center) on December 2, 1923, to Greek parents Elmina Evangelia "Litsa" (originally Dimitriadou; c.
 1894–1982) and George Kalogeropoulos (c.
 1881–1972).
-Callas's father had shortened the surname Kalogeropoulos, first to Kalos and subsequently to Callas to make it more manageable.
+Her mother was born in the town of Stylida in Phthiotis, and her father was born in the village of Neochori, near Meligalas in Messenia.
+He had shortened the surname Kalogeropoulos, first to Kalos and subsequently to Callas to make it more manageable.

 George and Litsa Callas were an ill-matched couple from the beginning.
 George was easy-going and unambitious, with no interest in the arts, and Litsa was vivacious and socially ambitious and had dreamed of a life in the arts, which her middle-class parents had stifled in her childhood and youth.
 Litsa's father, Petros Dimitriadis (1852–1916), was in failing health when Litsa introduced George to her family.
 Petros, distrustful of George, warned his daughter, "You will never be happy with him.
 If you marry that man, I will never be able to help you."
 Litsa ignored his warning but soon realized that her father was right.
 The situation was aggravated by George's philandering and was improved neither by the birth of their daughter Yakinthi (later called "Jackie"), in 1917, nor the birth of their son Vassilis, in 1920.
 Vassilis's death from meningitis in the summer of 1922 dealt another blow to the marriage.